morgoe/yogaruka/seo-rental-massage-room.md

 ---
 layout: default
 cover-image: rental
-permalink: /clinic-room-rental/
+permalink: /massage-room-rental/
-published: true
+published: false
-title: Clinic Room Rental in Russell Lea
+title: Massage Room Rental in Russell Lea
-h1: Clinic Room Rental in Russell Lea
+h1: Massage Room Rental in Russell Lea
-description: "YogaRuka is a holistic wellness centre looking for highly adept, reliable practitioners who want to expand their customer base and serve this awesome little pocket of huge potential in between Drummoyne and Five Dock."
+description: "YogaRuka is a holistic wellness centre looking for highly adept, reliable massage therapists who want to expand their customer base and serve this awesome little pocket of huge potential in between Drummoyne and Five Dock."
 ---

 <section markdown="1" class="Longform Longform--blogpost">

-### A clinic room in Sydney’s first sustainable wellness centre
+### A massage room in Sydney’s first sustainable wellness centre

 We are over the moon to announce that YogaRuka is opening doors to more collaborations!